 But, you can hold your finger on the Undo, or Rewind button, and it will “unfold” or “pop out” to show both buttons.
 When you’re done with them, tap the “x” that appears, to fold them away again.

 Yes, through headphones.
-Plug them into your device before you start recording, and the headphones icon should appear on the recording screen.
+Plug them into your device before you start recording, and the headphones icon should appear/become enabled on the recording screen.
 Tap this to turn headphone monitoring on or off.

 For this reason, if you’re making a recording, and it’s important enough to miss phone calls because of it, Apple provide the following recommendations to avoid interruptions:

-- Do not plug the device into a power source during the recording.
+Do not plug the device into a power source during the recording.
 When an iOS device gets plugged into power, it may beep or vibrate, according to the device and to user settings.
+Plug it in before you start!

 Don’t forget to restore your original settings afterwards!